 - Bluetooth or Airplane Mode does not work.

-Microsoft has gone on record to state that several users have been facing problems connecting to the Internet after installing Windows 10 Cumulative Update KB3201845.
-It has acknowledged users’ complaints and, as a troubleshooting step, has suggested resorting to the old practice of restarting their PCs.
+Some users have been experiencing problems connecting to the Internet after installing a Windows Cumulative Update.
+As a troubleshooting step, Microsoft suggested resorting to the old practice of restarting their PCs.
 Alternatively, it has been advised to try and fix network connection issues.

 When they visited the Windows Update History page, most users found the following banner displayed.